ujjwalkarn/Machine-Learning-Tutorials/contributing.md

 If you want to contribute to this list (please do), send me a pull request.
-Since we want this list to be useful in the long run, **please submit only high quality links**.
+Since we want this list to be useful in the long run, **please submit high quality links only**.

 ## Adding to this list